What is a summary offence?

 Can a Summary Offence be heard by a Jury?

-No a summary offence cannot be heard before a Jury.
-If you are facing a summary offence like drink driving or dangerous driving, the matter will start and finish in the Magistrates Court of Victoria and be one Magistrate who will make a decision about your innocence or guilt.
+- If you are facing a summary offence like drink driving or dangerous driving, the matter will start and finish in the Magistrates Court of Victoria and it will be one magistrate who will make a decision about your innocence or guilt.

-However it should be noted, there is provision under the Criminal Procedure Act 2009 (CPA) sections 242 and 243 for summary offences to be heard with other indictable offences in the County Court and Supreme Court in certain circumstances.
+- However, it should be noted that there is a provision under the Criminal Procedure Act 2009 (CPA) sections 242 and 243 for summary offences to be heard with other indictable offences in the County Court and Supreme Court in limited circumstances.

 What is the difference between the Summary Jurisdiction and a Summary Offence?